microsoft/winapp-windows-ai/README.md

 ### 6. Create Button to Call API onClick

-To your app's index.html, add a button control which calls generateText.
+To your app's `index.html`, add a button control which calls `generateText`.

 ```html
 <!DOCTYPE html>